osxmidi/LinVst/deb-packages/README.md

 -------------

+The LinVst source folder should be located in a folder/directory with user permissions otherwise cmake might produce permission errors.

 ## Building the deb package.

 This has been developed and tested on Ubuntu 18.04.
 It should work on other releases.